kubernetes-sigs/node-feature-discovery/enhancements/2549-nfd-network-topology-updater/README.md

   nodeFeatureGroups: true
   nodeLabels: false
   cleanup: true
-  topologyFeatureName: network.topology
+  topologyFeatureName: topograph.network

 provider:
-  name: topograph
+  name: infiniband-k8s
   configFile: /etc/kubernetes/node-feature-discovery/network-topology.conf
 ```

 `nodeSelector` limits the Kubernetes nodes for which topology is published.
+The provider name selects a Topograph-compatible discovery backend; current
+Topograph backends include cloud API, NetQ, and InfiniBand providers rather than
-Provider-specific options should live under `provider` so the core publisher
+a provider literally named `topograph`.
+Provider-specific options should live
-does not need to understand each discovery backend.
+under `provider` so the core publisher does not need to understand each
+discovery backend.

 ### Reconciliation